FlimFlam69/WiiUTutorial/BlockingUpdates.md

 * cbvc.cdn.nintendo.net
 * cbvc.nintendo.net

 **Note:** Router URL Blocking will block all things Nintendo.
-This means that if you have a 3DS of any kind, it will not be able to preform updates either.
+This means that if you have any kind of 3DS, it will not be able to preform updates either.
 Other Wii U consoles connected to that router won't be able to update as well.

 &nbsp;